 - Practice gratitude every day by writing down at least 3 things that you’re grateful for (no repeats!).
 This will absolutely change your thinking over time because you’ll be actively looking for things to be grateful for.

-- Use affirmations to help change your thoughts and overcome your fears (read this to help you with how to use affirmations effectively).
+- Use affirmations to help change your thoughts and overcome your fears.

 - Meditate for 10-12 minutes at least 5 times per week.